The holiday season is unlike any other time of year and it’s important that your ecommerce store is ready for anything and everything.

 At the end of the day, you can’t limit great customer service to just the holidays.
 It needs to be something you progressively improve upon.
-And while I’m more than happy to update this series each year to add new insights into how you can improve the customer experience through customer service, you need to start somewhere and simply get better over time.
+You need to start somewhere and simply get better over time.

 Want more insights like this?